kombiHQ/kombi/README.md

 Use `<ctrl>` + `<enter>` to run the code.
 In case there is a selection in place only the selected code will be performed.

-Click the Python button to open the script editor.
+Click the Python button to open the script editor:

 <img src="data/doc/kombi-script-editor-button.png?v=1"/>

 You can adjust the panel size as needed.
 Script editor screenshot:

 <img src="data/doc/kombi-script-editor.png?v=2"/>

 </details>